 While the emerging new trends aren’t a replacement to traditionally clothing, nevertheless the preference is increasing due to their minimum environmental impact.

 According to the famous digital-only retailer, DressX, the production of a digital garment emits 97% less carbon dioxide than its physical counterparts and saves 3300 liters of water per item on average.
 Although these cannot completely replace traditional clothing, it seems the best innovative way to quench the shopping desires of consumers while supporting sustainability.

-Also, brands can sell digital clothing items in metaverses, the next successor of the internet.
+Also,your brand can sell digital clothing items in metaverses, the next successor of the internet.
 To create an online universe developers need 3D software and hardware.
 In comparison with the creation of digital garbs, metaverse creation may lead to a significant carbon footprint.

 Digital fashion assets are also traded as NFTs.
 While many are basking in the rise of these tokens, environmentalists are worried about enormous energy consumption to mine them.
 One energy transaction on the Ethereum blockchain consumes power equivalent to 48.14 kilowatt-hours of energy.
 This is a troubling concern, keeping in mind the evaporation of fossil fuels and the unavailability of efficient renewable energy.